kobby184/project3/README.md

 assumes a non-linear relationship between the response variable (accident rates) and the predictors.
 In this study, SIM is extended to handle multinomial response variables by incorporating additive component functions alongside the single-index function.
 Key concepts include the link function  \cite{han2020adaptive} $g(X^{\prime}\alpha)$ where $\alpha$ represents the weights of the predictors and $g(.)$ captures the nonlinear relationship.

 ### Research Objectives
-The main objectives of this study are:
+The main objectives of this study are

     - To develop a flexible single-index multinomial model for analyzing road traffic accident data.
     - To evaluate the performance of the proposed model using simulations and real-world accident data.